Facilities and equipments

 Indoor laboratory

 To develop new and in-depth knowledge about how outdoor environments are experienced on site, smart and portable technology is used, which allows people to interact in a natural way with their surroundings.
 It is possible to collect both location data (e.g. GPS, accelerometry and video) and physiological responses (e.g. skin conductance, respiratory rate and pulse).
-Consumer-available technology such as heart rate monitors and chest straps enable data collection on a larger scale.
+Consumer-oriented technology such as heart rate monitors and chest straps enable data collection on a larger scale.
 The data can then be synchronized, visualized and analyzed in the physical indoor laboratory.

 Sensola outdoor laboratory